DavidRaab/Sq/lib/Sq/Manual/Intro/00-Overview.md

 Doing a `my $sum = $bigS->sum()` for example calculates the sum of it, but still it doesn't need to store 100 Mio elements in memory.
 In this case only two values are needed.
-The final computed `$sum` and one element.
+The final computed `$sum` and one element from the sequence.
 Using a sequence is like writing.

 ```perl
 my $sum = 0;